Skip to main content

 M.A. ’22 Psychology, Ph.D. in progress

-Jillian is pursuing a Ph.D. in experimental psychology under Dr. Lauren Whitehurst.
+Jillian is pursuing a Ph.D. in experimental psychology under the guidance of Dr. Lauren Whitehurst.
 Her research interests focus on identifying physiological and psychosocial factors associated with the negative health effects of racism and developing interventions to mitigate these impacts among Black Americans.

 Former Lipman Fellows